The Gunfight at the El Paso Corral

 (Ed.
 Note: The author has written seven novels, the latest of which, The Dark Side of the Dream, is on amazon.com Over a 27-year stint in Hollywood, he wrote and directed five feature films, the last of which, Only Once in a Lifetime, premiered at the Kennedy Center in Washington, D.C.
 For the past 20 years, he has been the Editor in Chief of El Ojo del Lago, the largest English-language monthly magazine in Mexico.)

-Bridge By The Lake By Ken Masson August 2018 Bridge By The Lake July 2018 Bridge By The Lake June 2018 Bridge By
+Bridge By The Lake By Ken Masson November 2018 Bridge By The Lake August 2018 Bridge By The Lake July 2018 Bridge

 The Poets’ Niche By Mark Sconce December 2013 Pablo Neruda (1904-1973) October 2013 Translations: A Chinese